-On 1st January 2021, we’ll no longer be in the 11-month transition period for Britain leaving the European Union.
-From this date onwards, there will be a few changes to your experience when travelling to Europe, but rest assured, these aren’t as drastic as you might expect.
+From now on, there’ll be a few changes to your experience when travelling to Europe, but rest assured, these aren’t as drastic as you might expect.

-If you’re going on holiday to a country in either the EU, Iceland, Liechtenstein, Norway or Switzerland from 1st January 2021, you need to make sure you:
+If you’re going on holiday to a country in either the EU, Iceland, Liechtenstein, Norway or Switzerland, you need to make sure you:

 - Have adequate travel insurance

-- Bring the correct driving documents, if you’re hiring a car
+- Check that you’ve got the correct driving documents, if you’re hiring a car

 You can read the official UK Brexit guidance on the government website.

-During the Coronavirus pandemic, entry requirements for some countries have changed and you may need to prepare for your holiday in advance.
-Find out everything you need to know about travelling during Covid-19 in our Coronavirus Latest section
+During the coronavirus pandemic, entry requirements for some countries have changed and you may need to prepare for your holiday in advance.
+Find out everything you need to know about travelling during COVID-19 on our Travel With Confidence hub.

 Will there be any changes to arriving in EU Countries?

-The officers at the border may ask to see your return ticket, from 1st January 2021, when you arrive in an EU country, Iceland, Liechtenstein, Norway or Switzerland.
+The officers at the border may ask to see your return ticket when you arrive in an EU country, Iceland, Liechtenstein, Norway or Switzerland.
 You might also be asked to prove you have enough money to last your holiday.
 And, you might need to use a different lane when queuing up on arrival.